back to overview

 We can then calculate the average species height per grid cell.

-# Calculating the average height per cell with tapply function
+# Calculating the average height per cell With dplyr

 grid_mean_height <- species_height %>%